thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 ## Cache behaviour {#cache-behaviour}

-Caching the Key Directory lowers latency and reduces resource usage on the Mirror and the Origin.
+Caching the Key Directory lowers latency and reduces resource usage on Mirrors and the Origin.
 An optimal caching strategy should minimize resource usage for both the Client and Origin while preventing the client from using an invalid key.

 These two requirements, minimizing resource usage and never using an invalid key, are at odds with each other.
-In the event of an unplanned key rotation, a client might use an invalid key.
-However, if a client fetched the keys for every request, it would waste time and network resources.
+In the event of an {{immediate}} key rotation, a Client might use an invalid key.
+However, if a Client fetches an Origin key directory for every request, it would waste time and network resources.

-### not-before fields
+### `not-before` fields {#not-before}

-Origins SHOULD, when possible in the Key Directory format, add a not-before field or equivalent to each Key in the Directory.
-The not-before field allows the directory to signal to a client when a Key is safe to use and reduces the chance a client uses an expired key.
-When the unit of time used for the not-before field is ambiguous, it MUST be a Unix epoch timestamp in seconds.
+Protocol SHOULD define a `not-before` field.
+Origins SHOULD add a `not-before` field or equivalent to each Key in the Directory.
+The not-before field allows Origins to signal to Clients when a Key is ready to use and reduces the chance a Client uses a key which is not yet available. not-before fields SHOULD be a Unix epoch timestamp in seconds.

-### cache directives
+### Cache directives

-Origins SHOULD respond with cache directives{{!HTTP-CACHE=RFC9111}} which control when the Key Directory should be refreshed.
+Origins SHOULD respond with cache directives {{HTTP-CACHE}} which control when the Key Directory should be refreshed.
 Origins SHOULD provide a `Cache-Control: max-age` header, or `Expires` header which is slightly less than the grace period given for a key about to rotate.
 Clients SHOULD respect the